CharlesFrech/CharlesFrech.github.io/_pages/about.md

 ## Work Experience

-Charlie worked as an intern at the Huntsman Cancer Institute in the Kirchhoff Research group at the University of Utah during his senoir year of high school.
+Charlie worked as an intern at the Huntsman Cancer Institute in the Kirchhoff Research group at the University of Utah during his senior year of high school.
 In his position, he used the statistical software program STATA to analyze data pertaining to cancer patients and natural disasters.
-His work culiminated in brainstorming new ways to help cancer patients who live in areas prone to natural disasters.
+His work culiminated in developing new ways to help cancer patients who live in areas prone to natural disasters.

-Charlie also worked as an employe at Jersey Mike's Subs during his junior and senior years of high school.
+Charlie also worked as an employee at Jersey Mike's Subs during his junior and senior years of high school.
 Due to his leadership and communication abilities in training and supervising new employees, he was offered managerial duties.

 Charlie currently works as an undergraduate reseracher in the Bellan Lab for Advanced Materials at Vanderbilt University.
-His research focus is to optimize a Phrozen 8KS Resin Printer to print photo-crosslinkable gelatin methcryloyl.
+His current project is to optimize a Phrozen 8KS Mini resin printer to print photo-crosslinkable gelatin methcryloyl.

 ## Technical Skills